Don Bradman, Sachin Tendulkar and..?

 For purists there is some doubt.
 A sense that you cannot forge a great career with that style.

-Smith has no right with that technique.
+Some say Smith has no right with that technique.
 So unconventional it’s a disgrace: back and across and squaring up.
 When he does get out LBW it is ugly.
-But it is mightily effective.
+But his technique is effective.

-He scores runs all around the ground against all forms of bowling and the shots, when executed, look as good anyone else’s.
+He scores runs all around the ground against all forms of bowling and his scoring shots, when executed, look as good anyones.

 He can attack, be patient, withstand fire and pace and unlike many Australian batsmen of the recent past, Smith is not a flat track, home ground bully.